Performance of Grover's search algorithm with diagonalizable collective noises: Discussion

 \section{Discussion}

-Different kind of noises, including phase flip/phase damping, bit flip and bit-phase flip/depolarize noises, in Grover quantum search algorithm were investigated in this paper.
-Firstly, we reconstructed the representation of Grover quantum search algorithms within the Bloch sphere representation as in Rastegin's work \cite{Rastegin}.
-Secondly, we studied the impacts of these noises which act on the Grover iteration $G$.
-Finally, we established the relationship of the success probability with these noises and the number of iterations.

-(1) In terms of theory: We have analytically discussed the effect of the search performance of phase flip/phase damping, bit flip and bit-phase flip/depolarize noises which act on Grover quantum search algorithm.
-The relationship among the success probability, noise level, and search iterations is established in Sec.\ref{Sec3}.
+The oracle-based model is a prevalent approach in quantum algorithms, where the focus is on the number of queries made, rather than the internal structure of the oracle.
+As the exact internal structure of the oracle is often unknown, it becomes challenging to assess the impact of noise on its performance.
+In this study, we adopt a simplified approach by considering the oracle to collectively suffer from different types of noise, as previously explored by Rastegin in \cite{Rastegin}.
+The performance of GSA under various types of noise, including phase flip, phase damping, bit flip, and bit-phase flip, were studied in this research.

-According to the discussion in Sec.\ref{Sec3}, we can summarize that the success probability of noisy GSA decreases exponentially with periodicity and oscillating center $1/2$ as the increase of the iteration.
-When the number of iterations is large enough, the success probability finally tends to $1/2$.
-The result is similar to some previous works, such as Ref.\cite{Rastegin}.
-More importantly, we obtained some new interesting results.
-By carefully discussing the maximum probabilities and their corresponding iteration numbers for GSA with bit-phase flip and depolarize noises, we have proven that they can reach success probability $1/2$ with less than $O(\sqrt{N/m})$ iterations.
-From this viewpoint, the noisy GSA surpasses the classical search algorithm, which needs $N/2$ iterations in average to obtain the same probability.
-In particular, the larger the noise is, the faster the noisy GSA decreases to $1/2$.
+(1) In the theoretical aspect, we analyzed the impact of noise on the search performance of GSA.
+In Sec. \ref{Sec4}, we established the relationship between the success probability, noise level, and number of search iterations.
+Our findings indicate that the success probability of GSA decreases exponentially with a periodic and oscillating center around $1/2$ as the number of iterations increases.
+Eventually, when the number of iterations becomes large enough, the success probability converges to $1/2$.
+More remarkably, we discovered some novel and intriguing results.
+By thoroughly examining the maximum probabilities and the corresponding iteration numbers for GSA with bit-phase flip noise, we found that they can reach a success probability of $1/2$ with fewer than $O(\sqrt{N/m})$ iterations.
+In comparison to classical search algorithms, which typically require an average of $N/2$ iterations to achieve the same success probability, the noisy GSA outperforms them in terms of iteration efficiency.